Interesting Places In Goa

 Built with massive walls and buttresses, this is the only nunnery in Goa.
 A section of the nunnery exhibits Christian Art which consists of contribution from the Hindus to the Christians from the 16th to the 19th century.
 Next to the nunnery is the Church dedicated to St. Monica which has the famous ‘Weeping Cross’.
 It is said that in 1636 the idol of Christ opened its eyes and had blood oozing out from the crown of thorns.
 Distance from Candolim- 68 kms.

 21 kms away from Candolim, Old Goa was constructed by the Bijapur Sultanate in the 15th century.
 It was their capital till the 18th century when they abandoned it due to plague.
 The remains of the city are UNESCO World Heritage site.
-There are a number of churches here, the most notable being the Bascilica of Bom Jesus which holds the relics of the honoured St. Francis.
+There are a number of churches here, the most notable being the Bascilica of Bom Jesus which holds the relics of the honoured St. Francis Xavier.

 Just West of Chandi (About 37kms. from Margao) is one of the most enchanting beaches in Goa and relatively deserted with the backdrop of Western ghats situated in Southern most taluka of Canacona.
 Its crescent shaped bay lined with a swaying curtain of coconut palms, is inadvertently photogenic.
 Hemmed in by a pair of wooded headlands, a perfect curve of white sand arcs north from a pile of huge boulders to the spur of Sahyadri Ghat, which tapers into the sea from here.

 The Safa Shahouri Masjid was built by Ibrahim Adilshah of Bijapur in 1560.
 It is the one of the two shrines in Goa that was not destroyed by the Portuguese.
 Safa Masjid is the largest and the most famous of the 27 mosques in Ponda.
-It is 38 kms from Candolim and a mere 3 kms from Panjim.
+It is 38 kms from Candolim and a mere 3 kms from Panaji.

 This equisite sanctuary named after Dr. Salim Ali, the famous Indian ornithologist.
-A virtual440 acre paradise for bird-watching aficionado’s, it is situated on the western tip of Chorao along River Mandovi.
+A virtual 440 acre paradise for bird-watching aficionado’s, it is situated on the western tip of Chorao along River Mandovi.
 In the Salim Ali Bird Sanctuary one can see a wide variety of plants and birds both local as well as migratory.
-The much sought-after are the Mudskipperand the Black Drongo.
+The much sought-after are the Mudskipper and the Black Drongo.
 You can also go around the sanctuary in a ferry.
-10 kms from Candolim – it is worth a trip.
+10 kms from Candolim, it is worth a trip.

 Shree Chandranath temple is located atop a 350 metres high hill at Paroda, Quepem.
 A rock Shivling is the main attraction which exudes artistic splendour and is said to ooze water whenever moon rays fall on it.
 The temple is cleverly designed so that the Linga receives moonlight on every full moon.
 The temple enjoys a panoramic view and also its surroundings are very charming.
 The temple`s ancient chariot is famous for exquisite woodcarvings and attracts quite a few visitors.
-Candolim to Shree Chandranath – 56 kms.
+Distance from Candolim to Shree Chandranath is 56 kms.

 63 kms from Candolim, Shree Damodar is a must visit for the religiously inclined, both Hindus and Christians.
 The temple is located on the banks of the river Kushavati which is considered holy and said to have magical medicinal properties.